A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-It is important to note that the weakening of the large-scale structures does not result in an attenuation of the turbulent fluctuations nor in the laminarisation of the flow.
+The weakening of the large-scale structures does not result in an attenuation of the turbulent fluctuations nor in the laminarisation of the flow.
 On the contrary, the intense velocity gradients in the particles' wakes, shown in the visualizations \ref{fig:visualization_dissipation_rate} and \ref{fig:visualization_enstrophy}, indicate enhanced small-scale activity.
 The deviation of the higher-order moments from the predictions of Kolmogorov theory has been observed in recent PR-DNSs of finite-size and Kolmogorov-size particles \citep{Chiarini_Rosti_2024,Chiarini_Tandurella_Rosti_2025}.
 To quantify the degree of the flow intermittency (i.e. the relevance of localised events that break the similarity hypothesis), we follow the extended-similarity framework of \cite{Benzi_Ciliberto_Tripiccione_Baudet_Massaioli_Succi_1993} and examine the ratio of the structure functions $S_n/(S_2)^{n/2}$.
 A departure from the self-similar scaling $S_n/(S_2)^{n/2} = O(1)$ signals the onset of intermittency.
 We therefore compute the skewness $\mathcal{S} = S_3/S_2^{3/2}$ and the kurtosis $\mathcal{K}=S_4/S_2^{2}$ to investigate the effect of increasing particle inertia on small-scale intermittency.
-Results are shown in figure \ref{fig:skewness_kurtosis}$a$ ($\mathcal{S}$) and \ref{fig:skewness_kurtosis}$b$ ($\mathcal{K}$).
-At distances $r < D$ (vertical black line in figure \ref{fig:skewness_kurtosis}), the magnitude of $\mathcal{S}$ and $\mathcal{K}$ increase monotonically with increasing mass fraction $M_p$, meaning that the deviation from similarity is stronger when heavier particles are considered.
+The temporal averages of $\mathcal{S}$ and $\mathcal{K}$ are shown in figure \ref{fig:skewness_kurtosis}$a$ and \ref{fig:skewness_kurtosis}$b$, respectively.
+For separations $r < D$ (vertical black line in figure \ref{fig:skewness_kurtosis}), the magnitude of $\averagetime{\mathcal{S}}$ and $\averagetime{\mathcal{K}}$ increase monotonically with increasing mass fraction $M_p$, meaning that the deviation from similarity is stronger when heavier particles are considered.
 This result agrees with the behavior of finite-size particles \citep{Chiarini_Rosti_2024} and Kolmogorov-size particles with $\Phi=10^{-3}$ and $\Psi_p\leq100$ \citep{Chiarini_Tandurella_Rosti_2025}.
 However, at larger distances, the skewness and kurtosis exhibit opposite behaviour: as $M_p$ increases, the skewness decays more rapidly and approaches the asymptote $\mathcal{S}=0$ (horizontal dashed line), while the kurtosis increases abruptly for $M_p=0.6$ (magenta curves in figure \ref{fig:skewness_kurtosis}) and departs completely from the Gaussian value $\mathcal{K}=3$.
-In the heaviest-particle case, deviations of $\mathcal{K}$ are observed at all separations, suggesting that heavy Kolmogorov-scale particles enhance flow intermittency over scales much larger than the particle diameter $D$, thereby altering the inertial cascade and breaking the similarity hypothesis.
+In the heaviest-particle case, deviations of $\averagetime{\mathcal{K}}$ are observed at all separations, suggesting that heavy Kolmogorov-scale particles enhance flow intermittency over scales much larger than the particle diameter $D$, thereby altering the inertial cascade and breaking the similarity hypothesis.